kosamad/the-meadow-project/README.md

 This table outlines the design for the PostgreSQL database which will be used to store the data.
 It is a relational database that will be integrated with Django, enabling seamless database interactions.
 Django's ORM (Object-Relational Mapping) will allow me to define database models in Python, perform CRUD (Create, Read, Update, Delete) operations, and dynamically generate HTML content within my application.

 ![Database Design](documentation/design/database-design.png)

+The database will be integrated into The Meadow Project's Django framework under the following apps:

+* Home: Manages the homepage content and main navigation.
+* Products: Handles product listings and details.
+* Events: Manages event listings and details.
+* Basket: Manages the shopping cart functionality.
+* Discounts: Manages the discount functionality.
+* Checkout: Handles the checkout process and order completion.
+* Blog: Manages blog posts and related content.
+* Users: Handles user profiles and account settings.
+* Reviews: Manages user reviews.

+These apps will all reside under a centralised project called The Meadow Project.

 ### Project Skeleton